hz-b/rayx/docs/src/Model/BeamlineObjects/LightSources/Point-Source.md

 # Point Source

-TBA

 ## Light Properties

-In RAYX every ray is described by four properties.
-The values are randomly generated for the given distirubution.
-This guarantees that minimal systematic errors are impacting the simulation.
+In RAYX, every ray is described by four properties.
+The values are randomly generated within the given distribution to ensure minimal systematic errors during simulation.

-light properties:
+Light properties:
 - Origin
 - Direction
-- Photonenergy
+- Photon Energy
-- Polarisation
+- Polarization

 ### Origin

-The Origin for each Ray is described by x, y and z Position.
+The origin for each ray is described by its x, y, and z position.

-## Tracing Parameter
+## Tracing Parameters

 - sourceWidthDistribution
 - sourceHeightDistribution